Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 <br>

 ### Home Page
-The home page contains a background image with a text overlay, some customer review text and a contact button.
+* The home page contains a background image with text overlay within a banner, the image occupies 100% of the page width some customer review text and a contact button.

+*

-on smaller screens the text overlay and contact button is removed.
+on smaller screens the text overlay and contact button is moved into the center.

 * ## Background Image
 Spreads out over 100% of the page width, the text overlay has a light blue background and on far right of page there is a call button with a white border surrounding it, when clicked this brings us to the contact page.